Share This Article

-Source: U.S. Bureau of Labor Statistics’ 2018-19 Occupational Outlook Handbook; School and Career Counselors.
+Source: U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Is there demand for this career?

 According to the U.S. Bureau of Labor Statistics, the demand for school counselors is about as fast as average for all occupations.
 Much of this is attributable to rising student enrollment in elementary, middle and high school.
 And the BLS predicts colleges and universities will need to hire more counselors to meet the demands of the growing college-age population.
 Vocational and career services center’s need for counselors will also surge, creating demand in this area as well.